Aattanayagann: Cast

+Production

+The film marked the directorial debut of Krishnaram who earlier assisted Vikraman.

 Soundtrack

 Soundtrack was composed by Srikanth Deva.

 Reception

 Sify wrote "On the whole the film is ham-fisted and does not deliver the punch required from a mass masala."
 Behindwoods wrote "Aatta Nayagan might not be the best time pass entertainer you will stumble upon in movies but if you want to give the quintessential masala potboiler a chance once again, performed by an up and coming actor for once as opposed to the established ones, you might like the movie."